lovisgod/FaceBook-Clone/README.md

 # facebook_clone

+A flutter app to build an app that looks like facebook.

+# Stacks

-A new Flutter project.
+     Flutter
+     Cloudinary
+     Firebase/Firestore

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started for your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)